-Recreational visits to College
+Outdoor recreational visits to College

-Recreational visits to College are now permitted for Fellows, staff, and resident students, including those living in College hostels or furnished lets.
+Outdoor recreational visits to College are now permitted for Fellows, staff, and resident students, including those living in College hostels or furnished lets.
 Unfortunately we remain closed to members of the public, St John’s alumni and University alumni.

-College members may bring members of their own household in for recreational visits and Fellows can now host guests in the Fellows’ garden.
+College members may bring members of their own household in for outdoor recreational visits and Fellows can now host guests in the Fellows’ garden.
 Gatherings of more than six people who are not part of the same household are not permitted, and all visitors must comply with government and College rules to reduce the risk of transmitting Covid-19.
 See the FAQs for more information.

 As well as offering Covid-19 tests to staff, students and Fellows, the University is expanding its testing programme to include members of your household (in other words, anyone with whom you share a bathroom, toilet or kitchen).
 See the FAQs for full details.

 View the weekly College Bulletins for the latest updates at St John’s.

 Self isolating and quarantine